-- Confirm that the operating system keyboard language settings match the student’s physical keyboard and the VM keyboard language settings
+- Confirm that the operating system keyboard language settings match the lab end user’s physical keyboard and the VM keyboard language settings.

 - Disable the screensaver, or set the screensaver to a static image or solid color.
 If the Secure Remote Access (SRA) browser client is left open on an idle tab, screensavers with moving or changing images can unnecessarily consume bandwidth.

 - Confirm that the VM doesn’t have any unwanted automatic sleep, hibernate, or shut down settings.
 Skytap honors the guest operating system settings, and will suspend the VM if it enters “sleep mode.”
 Similarly, Skytap powers off or shuts down the VM if the operating system hibernates or shuts down.

 - Use 16-bit display settings (instead of 32-bit display settings).
 This will also reduce the amount of bandwidth consumed during the browser client session.

 Add VM credentials

 Include any user names and passwords that the lab end user needs on the VM Credentials pages.
-This allows students to access the credentials during the training.
+This allows lab end users to access the credentials while using their labs.

 For instructions, see Storing VM credentials.

 Consider file sharing requirements

-If students need access to course materials during the session, make sure those materials are accessible from the VM.
+If lab end users need access to learning materials while using their labs, make sure those materials are accessible from the VM.